Phineas Priesthood: Activities

+After Hoskins wrote about the concept, several white supremacists, who had committed their crimes before he had written the book, retroactively claimed it as justification for their crimes or that they were members of the Priesthood when they committed the crimes.

 Phineas priest crimes include numerous abortion clinic bombings in 1996, the 1996 bombing of The Spokesman-Review newspaper in Spokane, Washington, bank robberies in Washington state, the bombing of a Planned Parenthood clinic, and plans to blow up FBI buildings.
 Three men - Charles H. Barbee, Robert S. Berry and Verne Jay Merrell - who professed to follow the "religious philosophy of Phineas priests" were convicted of crimes that included bank robberies and bombings, and each of them was sentenced to life in prison in 1997 and 1998.
 The offenses in which the three were convicted of were conspiracy, transportation of stolen vehicles across state lines and possessing hand grenades.
 A fourth man, Brian Ratigan, was also convicted for his role in the planned parenthood bombing.
 He was released from prison in June 2020, 24 years early than what his original sentence was.
 In January 2021, Charles Barbee was resentenced to 55 years in prison.
 U.S. District Court Judge William Fremming Nielsen, who handed down Barbee's new sentence, had previously modified the sentences of his co defendants, Robert Berry and Verne Merrell.
 In December 2022, Barbee and Merrell's sentenced were further reduced by Judge Nielsen to 40 and 43 years respectively.
 Merrell had first been resentenced in 2020, but was cut down by 15 years as a result of the 2022 decision.

+In the early 2000s, Joshua Caleb Sutter and August Kreis advocated the Phineas Priesthood, and compared this to a white supremacist version of Islamist attacks.
+Sutter declared himself a Phineas Priest.

 Walter Thody was given a life sentence in 1992 for a series of bank robberies in California.
 He alleged the stolen money was used to fund his Phineas Priesthood cell's mission to assassinate Jews.

 A copy of Hoskins's book, War Cycles, Peace Cycles, was found in a van that was driven by Buford Furrow when he killed one person and wounded five others in an attack on a Jewish Community Center in California in 1999.
 Although that book is about economics, Michael Reynolds of the Southern Poverty Law Center noted that Furrow's actions were consistent with the Phineas Priesthood as described by Hoskins in Vigilantes of Christendom.

 On November 28, 2014, 49-year-old Larry Steven McQuilliams fired more than 100 rounds at a federal courthouse, a Mexican consulate building, which he also tried to set on fire, and a police station in Austin, Texas before being killed by return fire from police.
 A copy of Hoskins's book was found in McQuilliams's home.